Baron Blood

 Baron Blood is the name of several supervillains appearing in American comic books published by Marvel Comics.
-The first incarnation of Baron Blood, John Falsworth, first appeared in The Invaders #7 (July 1976).
+The first incarnation of Baron Blood, John Falsworth, first appeared in The Invaders #7 (July 1976), who has been part of the superhero Captain America's rogues gallery since World War II.
 The second incarnation, Victor Strange, debuted in Doctor Strange, Sorcerer Supreme vol. 3 #10 (December 1989).
 The third incarnation, Kenneth Crichton, made his first appearance in Captain America #253 (October, 1980).

 Publication history

 Created by Roy Thomas and Frank Robbins, the original incarnation first appeared in The Invaders #7 (July 1976).
 A second incarnation created by Thomas and Jackson Guice appeared in Doctor Strange, Sorcerer Supreme vol. 3 #10 (December 1989), and further incarnations, including a female version called Baroness Blood, were created by Ben Raab and John Cassaday for Union Jack #1-3 (December 1998 – February 1999), based on characters originally created by Roger Stern and John Byrne for Captain America #253 (January 1981).

 1970s publications

 Roy Thomas and Frank Robbins featured the original Baron Blood, John Falsworth, in The Invaders #7-9 (July – October 1976); in the story flashbacks show him being turned into a vampire by Dracula on a trip to Transylvania and joining the German forces for World War I and World War II, while in the present day he stays at Falsworth Manor under the guise of his own son plotting to kill his niece, Jacqueline Falsworth, to get revenge against his elder brother, Lord Falsworth, until he is killed by Captain America.